Permafrost/Tundra/README.md

 // keys can be simple or fully qualified, such as a/b/c[0]/d tundra.document:rename($document, $key.source, $key.target);

+// sorts the given IData document by its keys in natural ascending order tundra.document:sort($document, $recurse?);

 // one-to-many conversion of an IData document to an IData[] document list; calls the given
 // splitting service, passing the document as an input, and emitting the split
 // list of documents as output; the splitting service must accept a single IData document,